-The opening of the Holland and Mackenzie factory on Toombul Road prior to World War I and the construction further along Northgate Road of the Northgate Rail Workshops in 1914 attracted more residents.
+The opening of the Holland and Mackenzie factory on Toombul Road prior to First World War and the construction further along Northgate Road of the Northgate Rail Workshops in 1914 attracted more residents.
 This part of Northgate, known as Northgate East, saw its first housing development (‘Station Estate’) in 1918.
 ‘Hala Estate’, bounded by Toombul and Melton Roads plus Allworth and Edgar Streets, was subdivided for sale on 11 October 1924.
-A dedicated but unformed road, Best Street, ran through the Estate’s centre joining Edgar Street to Melton Road.
+A dedicated but unformed road, Best Street, ran through the Estate’s centre, joining Edgar Street to Melton Road.
 Melton Road was known as North Coast Road at this time.
 The six allotments on the corner of Toombul Road and Melton Road were sold.
 Another 12 houses were erected on the blocks at the corner of Melton Road and Allworth Street.

 On 22 August 1929, the former Edgar farm was sold to the Catholic Church.
 However, such was the population growth in the area that the Catholic Church chose to utilise the Edgar farmhouse as a temporary church, presbytery and parish meeting centre to meet community needs.
 The church was called St John's Church.